Guilty plea due in Michigan school shooting that killed 4

 All three Crumbleys are being held at the Oakland County jail, though Ethan is kept away from adults.

-Ven Johnson, an attorney who is suing the Oxford school district, said parents of the shooting victims would withhold comment until after the court hearing.
+Ven Johnson, an attorney who is suing the Oxford school district, declined to comment Friday on Ethan Crumbley’s expected plea.

 AP reporter Corey Williams contributed to this story.